Right Now, Here’s How You Can Trade Topgolf Callaway Brands Corp. (MODG) Aggressively

 Sponsored

-As well, it is important to consider MODG stock ratios such as price-to-sales, which is currently 0.88.MODG’s price to book ratio for the most recent quarter was 0.96, resulting in an 20.02 price to cash per share for the period.
+As well, it is important to consider MODG stock ratios such as price-to-sales, which is currently 0.89.MODG’s price to book ratio for the most recent quarter was 0.95, resulting in an 20.33 price to cash per share for the period.

 How does Topgolf Callaway Brands Corp.
 (MODG) stock rate among analysts?
 Buy, sell, or hold?